AgustinCB/blogposts/conferences/rust_meetup/20190129/script.md

 # Seventh slide

-As you can see, I replaced all the references to `Rc` for reference to `RefCell`. `RefCell` works similarly to `Rc` but it let's you mutate the content of the smart pointer, which is exactly what I wanted.
+As you can see, I replaced all the references to `Rc` for reference to `RefCell`, understanding that `RefCell` works similarly to `Rc` but it let's you mutate the content of the smart pointer, which is exactly what I wanted.
 However, the compiler had a surprise for me...

 # Eight slide

 What a cryptic error message!
 Well, sadly it actually makes sense.
 You see, I thought that the parallel with `Rc` would still hold when speaking about trait objects.
 That is, that `RefCell` would understand that this was meant to be a pointer to a structure implementing an interface and not care about the actual implementation, but it turns out that it needs to know the size of the structure at compile time.

+Well, I thought, then it's just a matter of adding a `Box` in the mix, RIGHT?

+# Ninth slide

+This is how my solution looked like now.
+I had high hopes for this.
+However...

 At this point I was desperate.
 I didn't want to have to _read_ again, so I decided to look in Google how to create a mutating list of trait objects in Rust without loosing my mind.
-The solution is this...
+I found the solution in a dark corner of reddit and the type reads something like this...